History of decompression research and development: The arterial bubble decompression model

-Where Ptissue represents the dissolved gas tension, Pambient, the ambient pressure and a and b two coefficients.
-This linear relationship between dissolved gas and ambient pressure has the same mathematical form as an M value, which suggests that all the Haldanean models using M-values (including the US Navy tables previous to those based on the E-L model, the Bühlmann tables and all the French Navy tables), may be considered expressions of the critical volume criterion, though their authors may have argued for other interpretations.
+Where Ptissue represents the dissolved gas tension, Pambient, the ambient pressure and a and b are two coefficients.
+This is a simple linear relationship between dissolved gas and ambient pressure which has the same mathematical form as an M value, where the values for the coefficients are determined experimentally.
+This suggests that all the Haldanean models using M-values (including the US Navy tables previous to those based on the E-L model, the Bühlmann tables and all the French Navy tables), may be considered expressions of the critical volume criterion, though their authors may have argued for other interpretations.